Skip to content

 internal: cluster-self

-• context: A tree of values that is injected into the data model for the templating of the values section.
-This section:
+• context: A tree of values injected into the data model during values templating.

 • Must be valid YAML.

-• Has a flexible structure, but should align with what the Package templates expect.
+• Has a flexible structure but should align with what Package templates expect.

 In this example, the context includes: